OWASP/OWASPWebGoatPHP/README.md

 * Commit your changes
 * Create a pull request

-For any questions write an email to: shivamd001@gmail.com
+If you have any questions write an email to: shivamd001@gmail.com